Colorado Supporting Healthy Minds and Youth Resiliency

 The Colorado Health Foundation encourages applicants that include participants from the following populations:

-- Youth in or aging out of foster care
+- Youth in and aging out of foster care

-- Youth from immigrant, refugee, or mixed-status families
+- Youth from immigrant, refugee, and mixed-status families

 - Youth involved in the juvenile justice system

-Eligible applicants include community-based nonprofit organizations or public agencies that work with youth who are low-income and have the ability to engage with LGBTQ youth and youth of color in safe, supportive, and culturally responsive environments.
+Eligible applicants include community-based nonprofit organizations and public agencies that work with youth and have the ability to engage with youth and youth of color in safe, supportive, and culturally responsive environments.

 Award amount is not specified.